loopandlearn/loopfollowdocs/docs/setup/lf-setup.md

 {align="center"}

 ### *LoopFollow* Data Source

+> Make sure you have access to the internet when filling out credentials.

 You provide *LoopFollow* with information about the person you are following.
 At least one of these must be entered: